 The October median price for single-family homes was $1,100,000 (4.8% higher than October 2022) and for condos was $515,000 (1.0% lower than October 2022).
 Demand has leveled off with a 4.1% drop in single-family home sales ...Read More

 Schools are of major concern to many families relocating to Hawaii.
 On Oahu, most of the public schools are K-6 for elementary school, 7-8 for intermediate school and 9-12 for high school.
 The entire state is a single public school district with the public schools varying considerable from area to area.
 In general, the public schools tend to mirror the homes in the area.
 In nicer neighborhoods where most of the students will be attending college, the parents tend to be very interested in their children’s education, support the PTA, etc. The schools reflect this interest both by the students and their parents.
 In contrast, there are areas on Oahu where a high percentage of students will dropout prior to graduation and more students exist that tend to create a disrupting influence in the schools.

 A useful link for locating public and private schools is the greatschools.net website.

 In our opinion, Honolulu Magazine provides some of the best information about Hawaii public and private schools.
-Please use the link below to read the latest articles.
+Please click here to read the latest articles.

 Searching for “vacation rentals Oahu” or “beach rentals Oahu” on one of the larger search engines like Google or Yahoo will provide numerous links to websites.
 Our favorite for Kailua and Lanikai beach rentals is Hawaiian Islands Bed & Breakfast.
 If you are a military/DOD retiree, consider the Hale Koa Hotel.
 It is a first class hotel, on the beach in Waikiki.